facct26policytutorial/facct26policytutorial.github.io/index.md

 ## Schedule {#schedule}

-This workshop session will be run for approximately 2 hours.
+This tutorial session will run for approximately 2 hours.
 Please check back for a full schedule and list of panelists.

 ## Organizers {#organizers}